Existence of steady Navier-Stokes flows exterior to an infinite cylinder: Introduction

 where $x^\bot=(-x_2,x_1)$ and we remark that ${\mathcal V}$ is a linear combination of the rotating flow $x^{\perp}/|x|^2$ and the flow $x/|x|^2$ carrying flux $-2\pi\gamma$.
 Indeed, solutions around $({\mathcal V}, {\mathcal Q})$ are constructed by Hillairet-Wittwer \cite{HW2013} for $|\alpha|>\sqrt{48}$ when $\gamma=0$ and by \cite{Higaki2023} for any $\alpha$ when $\gamma>2$.
 As related work, we refer to \cite{GHM2019} analyzing the exterior problem around the fast rotating flows and Maekawa-Tsurumi \cite{MT2023} constructing the Navier-Stokes flows in $\R^2$ around rotating flows.
 Besides, Guillod-Wittwer \cite{GW2015} generalizes the Hamel solutions.

-In this paper, we are interested in using the perturbation method to construct solutions around $({\mathcal V}, {\mathcal Q})$ to the three-dimensional system \eqref{intro.eq.NS}.
-There are at least two difficulties.
-First, since the equations are three-dimensional, the vorticity-streamfunction formulation useful in 2D settings \cite{HW2013, Higaki2023, MT2023} cannot be applied directly.
-Second, it is not trivial whether the transport by $({\mathcal V}, {\mathcal Q})$ is also present in the three-dimensional part of the flows.
+In this paper, we use the perturbation method to construct solutions around $({\mathcal V}, {\mathcal Q})$ to the three-dimensional system \eqref{intro.eq.NS}.
+The content of the present work is not merely to repeat the two-dimensional argument in a different notation.
+There are at least two genuinely three-dimensional issues.
+First, since the equations are three-dimensional, the vorticity-streamfunction formulation useful in two-dimensional settings \cite{HW2013, Higaki2023, MT2023} cannot be applied directly.
+Second, even when the data are independent of the vertical variable, the vertical component is governed by a separate scalar transport-diffusion equation.
+Its linearization contains the two-dimensional Laplacian, whose fundamental solution has logarithmic growth.
+Thus the desired spatial decay of the vertical component is not an immediate consequence of the planar theory and has to be proved independently.

+Let us also mention two developments that appeared after the first version of this preprint.
+Guo-Hillairet \cite{GH2024} extended the planar perturbative theory around Hamel-type flows and explicitly listed the present work among the three-dimensional extensions of the Hillairet-Wittwer approach \cite{HW2013}.
+Higaki \cite{Higaki2025} developed another three-dimensional extension by constructing axisymmetric steady flows around an infinite cylinder under suction, allowing neither periodicity nor decay in the vertical variable.
+These results are complementary to the present theorem.
+Here we treat general Fourier modes of vertically uniform data and allow an arbitrary rotation parameter $\alpha$, whereas the axisymmetric theory in \cite{Higaki2025} focuses on suction and requires additional restrictions when rotation is added; see \cite[Appendix B]{Higaki2025}.

-Let us introduce notation for the main result.
-For $\rho\ge0$, we define a Banach space by
+We now introduce notation for the main result.
+For $\rho\ge0$, we define

 In the cylindrical coordinates on $\Omega\times\R$